OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Proposed System

-The operation is performed in $O(nd)$ since all elements of the gradient $\mathbf{G}$ are accessed.
-Also, the operations of averaging and adding noise follow and are clearly fully oblivious; they are merely linear accesses of the aggregated gradients $\mathbf{G^*}$ once in $O(d)$.
+The linear algorithm is executed in $O(nd)$ because all the elements of the gradient $\mathbf{G}$ are accessed.
+In addition, the averaging operation only accesses $\mathbf{G^*}$ linearly in $O(d)$, which is obviously fully oblivious.

-However, we find that when the gradients are in a \textit{sparsified} format (which is often used in FL as shown in Section \ref{sec:related_works}), the access pattern of the \textit{Linear} algorithm is not oblivious, and it can leak sensitive information.
-A weight of sparse gradients generally consists of a tuple of \texttt{index}, which holds the location information of the parameter, and \texttt{value}, which holds the gradient value, regardless of its quantization and/or encoding methods to which the data are applied.
-Figure \ref{fig:sparse_g} shows the access pattern caused when the aggregation operation is used for sparsified gradients.
+However, when the gradients are \textit{sparsified}, which is often an important scenario in FL, the access pattern of the \textit{linear} algorithm is not oblivious, and sensitive information may be leaked.
+The weights of sparse gradients are generally given by tuples of \texttt{index}, which hold the location information of the parameter, and a \texttt{value}, which holds the gradient value.
+This is irrespective of its quantization and/or encoding because it requires calculating the sum of the original dense gradients.
+Figure \ref{fig:sparse_g} depicts the access pattern when an aggregation operation is used for sparsified gradients.